-4.1.1 Trends in High Housing Costs Using the 30 Per Cent Rule
+4.1.1 Trends in High Housing Costs Using the 30% Rule

-Figure 5a presents the share of Irish households with a housing payment-to-income ratio of greater than 30 per cent over the period 2006-2016 by tenure.
-In 2006, the overall share was just under 13 per cent and this rose over the period to approximately 16 per cent in 2016.
-The share peaked in 2011 at 18 per cent.
-With regards to tenure, of note is the fact that more households in the private rental market face high housing costs relative to those in the mortgage market: in 2016, 33 per cent of private rental households would be classed as facing high housing costs using this definition compared to fewer than 15 per cent of mortgaged households.
-Focusing on the trend over time, for renters, the share of households classified as facing high housing costs fell from 2006 through to 2013, but increased noticeably between 2014 and 2016.
-For mortgaged households, there was a moderate increase in the share of high housing cost households until 2014 when it began to decrease again.
+Figure 6a presents the share of Irish households with a housing payment to income ratio of greater than 30 per cent over the period 2005-2015 by tenure.
+In 2005, the overall share was just under 13 per cent and this rose over the period to approximately 16 per cent in 2015.
+The share peaked in 2014 at 17 per cent.
+With regards to tenure, of note is the fact that more households in the private rental market face high housing costs relative to those in the mortgage market: in 2015 nearly thirty per cent of private rental households would be classed as facing high housing costs using this definition compared to less than 15 per cent of mortgaged households.
+Focusing on the trend over time, for renters, the share of households classified as facing high housing costs has fallen from 2005 through to 2014; the share of such households was nearly 40 per cent in 2005.
+For mortgaged households, there was a moderate increase in the share of high housing cost households over time.

-To provide more granularity in terms of the distribution of housing payment costs across groups of households in Ireland, in the remaining panels of Figure 5 we consider the share of "high housing cost" households by three categorisations as before: income quartiles, age groups and household composition.
-Figure 5b presents the share of households with high housing costs by income quartile.
+To provide more granularity in terms of the distribution of housing payment costs across groups of households in Ireland, in the remaining panels of Figure 6 we consider the share of "high housing cost" households by three categorisations as before: income quartiles, age groups and household composition.
+Figure 6b presents the share of households with high housing costs by income quartile.
 It is clear that the share of households with high housing costs was higher for households in the bottom 25 per cent of the income distribution.
-In 2016, more than 75 per cent of these households faced housing payment costs greater than 30 per cent of their income.
-This increased steadily by 20 percentage points throughout the crisis period from 2008-2012.
+In 2015, approximately 70 per cent of these households faced housing payment costs greater than 30 per cent of their income.
+This increased steadily by 20 percentage points throughout the crisis period from 2007-2011.
+Figure 17 in the Appendix indicates that this increase in the HPTI was driven by a rise in housing payment costs rather than by declining incomes.
 Furthermore, the difference between the share of households with high housing costs in the bottom and second income quartile has increased over the crisis period.
-Just over 40 per cent of households in the second income quartile faced high housing costs in 2016.
-The share of households with high housing costs are specified of the income distribution in 2016 was circa 15 per cent and 3 per cent respectively.
+Nearly 40 per cent of households in the second income quartile faced high housing costs in 2015.
+This fell through the crisis period from 2010-2011 from over 40 per cent to just over 30 per cent.
+The share of households with high housing costs in the top two quartiles of the income distribution was circa 18 per cent and 5 per cent respectively.
+These shares have been relatively stable over time.